dsu-effectiveness/dsu-effectiveness.github.io/sql/styleguide.md

 ## Overview

 These guidelines are designed to promote consistent and readable SQL code.
 Clear formatting helps code to be more easily interchangeable and understandable among various colleagues.
-"Legibility is one of the ultimate goals of working from a shared codebase, and... individuals who work with a team-oriented mindset produce cleaner, more readable code." [^1]
+"Legibility is one of the ultimate goals of working from a shared codebase, and... individuals who work with a team-oriented mindset produce cleaner, more readable code."

-[^1]: Zenon, A.  (2020).
-How to make clean code a priority.
-BuiltinATX.  https://www.builtinaustin.com/2020/07/20/prioritizing-clean-code. {: .fs-2 }

 ## General